isomerpages/pris-test/_visit-matters/Other Visit Matters/Compassionate Leave Application .md

 Family members who wish to apply for compassionate leave may do so electronically via (Login with SingPass) or (without SingPass).

-Alternatively, family members may proceed to Prison Link Centre Changi during our operating hours with the following documents:
+Alternatively, family members may proceed to Prison Link Centre Changi during operating hours with the following documents:
 1. Original NRIC of the applicant;
 2. Original documents proving the relationship between the inmate and the family member who is certified to be dangerously ill or who has passed away; and
 3. Original copy of the medical memo or death certificate